BurnyCoder/deepwork-app-website-blocker/README.md

 **Note:** The Windows script needs Administrator privileges to modify the hosts file and kill processes effectively.
 It will attempt to re-launch itself with elevation if not run as admin initially.

+#### Helper Files (Optional)

+-   `deepwork.ps1`: A simple PowerShell script wrapper that executes the `deepwork_windows.py` script using `python`.
+You might need to adjust the path to `python` and the script within `deepwork.ps1` if they are different on your system.
+-   `Deepwork.lnk`: A Windows shortcut file designed to launch `deepwork.ps1` easily, potentially bypassing execution policy restrictions (`-ExecutionPolicy Bypass`).
+You will likely need to edit the shortcut's "Target" property to reflect the correct absolute paths to `powershell.exe` and `deepwork.ps1` on your machine.
+Right-click the `.lnk` file, go to "Properties", and update the "Target" field.
+Remember to also configure the shortcut to "Run as administrator" in the "Advanced" properties of the "Shortcut" tab.

 ### Linux (`deepwork_linux.py`)

 1. Open your terminal.